Menu

 Political Affiliation Adds Fuel to the Fire

 Perhaps unsurprisingly, political affiliation heavily influences one’s stance on this matter.
 NDP supporters lead the charge at 72 percent in favor of the search, followed by Liberal supporters at 50 percent.
-However, there’s a considerable drop in support among those aligned with the Progressive Conservatives (PCs), standing at a mere 18 percent.
+However, there’s a considerable drop in support among those aligned with the (PCs), standing at a mere 18 percent.
 The PCs have taken a firm stance against the search, with Tory leader Heather Stefanson declaring during a leaders’ debate that they would not be involved in such an endeavor.

 The Latest From the Parties